 1/2 cup buttermilk (we make our own with a milk alternative and lemon juice)

 Preheat to 375º F. Combine flour, baking powder, baking soda, and nutmeg in a bowl.
 In a separate bowl, combine coconut oil (or butter), turbinado sugar, date nectar, vanilla, buttermilk, and applesauce.
-Mix dry ingredients with wet, then add berries if using.
+Mix dry ingredients with wet, then add dried fruit if using.
 The recipe works well without them too!
 Bake for 15-18 minutes.
 Remove from oven and let cool before eating.
 Enjoy!